devknowledge/devknowledge.github.io/_posts/2020-12-17-starter-project-using-react-scss-typescript-and-webpack.markdown

 You can also find the source code in my github [repository](https://github.com/ahenteti/starter-project-using-react-scss-typescript-and-webpack)

-I hope you find it useful.
+I hope you find it useful